brentvollebregt/monopoly-money/README.md

 - Show most recent transactions on from/to tiles
   - Coloured values in brackets - e.g. (-\$500,000)
   - Timeout?
 Use a hook?
 The hook can look at the most recent transaction time and set a timeout when to remove them or not to display at all?
+  - Or show a heading at the top e.g. Brent => Bank (\$2,000,000) in green for 5 seconds
+    - Hold place to not move stuff up and down
 - Help button
   - Small tutorial with GIFs
   - Layout: Title, description, GIF (repeat)